cypherpunk-academy/2064/en/092_2023_Linda, Robert and the Colonel.md

 Everyone sat back at the table.

-Linda: "What's the problem with early release?"
+Linda: "What's the problem with an early release?"

-The colonel closed his eyes and said quietly, "What's the problem?
+The Colonel closed his eyes and said quietly, "What's the problem?
 What's the problem?"

 He hissed: "The problem is that you have no idea how this is going on.